basshelal/Wudooh/README.md

 * [All Fonts](#all-fonts)
 * [Thanks](#thanks)

-Wudooh (clarity in Arabic and Persian) is a simple chrome extension that makes reading Arabic text clearer and more pleasant.
+Wudooh (clarity in Arabic and Persian) is a simple chrome and firefox extension that makes reading Arabic text clearer and more pleasant.

 [Wudooh in the Chrome Web Store](https://chrome.google.com/webstore/detail/wudooh/nigfaloeeeakmmgndbdcijjegolpjfhn)